 202. A continuation of 201 - Prerequisite: C average or better in Music 201.

-Spring Semester
+One-Half Credit Aschbrenner Spring Semester

-- 211. Theory IIA This course introduces more advanced harmonic and chromatic elements and includes analysis of short nineteenth-century compositions.
+211. Theory IIA - This course introduces more advanced harmonic and chromatic elements and includes analysis of short nineteenth-century compositions.
 Harmonization based on figured basses and melodies is continued.
 Keyboard skills are developed in this course through realizing figured basses, practicing harmonic progressions and reading open vocal scores.
+Concurrent enrollment in Music 080 expected.
 Prerequisites: C average or better in Music 112 and one year of piano skills.